tensorflow/docs/site/en/api_docs/python/tf/data/experimental/snapshot.md

     reader_func=user_reader_func))
 ```

-By default, snapshot parallelize reads by the number of cores available on
+By default, snapshot parallelizes reads by the number of cores available on
 the system, but will not attempt to shuffle the data.

 <!-- Tabular view -->